A Guide to Visiting Diamond Beach in Iceland

 View of vik church, and the Reynisdrangar rock formations in Vik

 Diamond Beach is 193km (120 miles) from Vik.
 It takes about 3 hours to drive here by following the ring road.
-On route you can stop off at other places such as the Fjaðrárgljúfur Canyon and Skaftafell to see the waterfalls.
-Both of which are amazing places and I really recommend visiting them.
+During your drive to the Diamond Beach, you could stop off at other places such as the Fjaðrárgljúfur Canyon and Skaftafell to see the waterfalls.
+Both of these are amazing places and I really recommend visiting them.

 How far is Jökulsárlón from Diamond Beach?

-Jökulsárlón is very close to Diamond Beach, on the opposite side of the road.
-The Jökulsárlón main car parking and main viewing area with toilets, and a restaurant is about 900 meters from the beach.
-Although the water the blocks of ice float along, is actually part of the Jökulsárlón glacier lagoon and you’ll be able to see this from the beach.
+Jökulsárlón is very close to Diamond Beach!
+It’s just on the opposite side of the road.
+The Jökulsárlón main car parking and main viewing area with toilets, and a restaurant are about 900 meters from the beach.
+You’ll be able to see the icebergs floating in the water around the lagoon before they make their way down the river, and into the sea – where they get washed up onto the beach.

 Staying Safe at Diamond Beach